 Squeegee Blade 70 Durometer - 6' Roll

-Ryonet is proud to sell the best squeegee blade in the industry!
+Ryonet is proud to now sell the best squeegee blade in the industry!
 Our compounds are custom formulated to achieve high solvent resistance and excellent abrasion resistance.
-This combination results in a squeegee blade that will better maintain its durometer when subjected to aggressive inks and solvents, show minimal swelling during the print run.
-This blade retains its sharp edge longer allowing for continued quality during the screen print run, which increases productivity.
+This combination results in a squeegee blade that will better maintain its durometer when subjected to aggressive inks and solvents, show minimal swelling during the print run, and retain its sharp edge longer allowing for continued quality during the screen print run, thereby increasing productivity.

 What durometer should you use?